OSGeoLabBp/tutorials/english/img_processing/README.rst

     -h, --help            show this help message and exit -r REFERENCE, --reference REFERENCE
                           path to the input reference image
-    --nowrite             do not write equalized images
-    --debug               show images on screen
+    --nowrite             do not write equalized images to disk --debug               show images on screen